My Commitment to Sustainability

 As most things in life, there is a lot of nuance with sustainability.
 The word sustain has layered meanings:

-I recognize that my actions directly effect other people, the planet and living ecosystems.
+I recognize that my actions directly affect other people, the planet and living ecosystems.
 Everything is interconnected.

 This means I try to be mindful as possible with how I operate my business and the choices I make throughout my life.
 My intention is to add nourishing energy into the living systems around us.